 Native Wildscape Collection

 This new collection of native plants will support wildlife in your back yard.
-Designed specifically for the western garden, these easy to care for perennials are water-wise and deer resistant.These long-blooming varieties are particularly attractive to butterflies and songbirds.
+Water-wise and deer resistant, these plants are easy to care for and long blooming.
+Drought resistant/drought tolerant plant (xeric).
 Order three collections, and you can create a complete Wildscape Garden in your back yard (just plant in groups of three!)

 |Mature Height||Varies - Sorghastrum nutans Llano - 5-6 feet; Echinacea paradoxa - 30-36"; Baptisia australis v. minor - 18-24"; Ratibida columnifera Mexican Hat, 15-24", Berlandiera lyrata Mora County Mix - 12-15".
 Scutellaria resinosa Smoky Hills - 10-12"|

 |Mature Spread||12-24" wide each plant|

 |Bloom Time||Late spring through summer|

 |Shipping Details||Shipping begins the week of May 1st, 2023 Learn More…|

 To determine if a plant is sufficiently cold hardy, the USDA created numbered zones indicating winter low temperatures; the lower the zone number the colder the winter.

 - If the coldest winter temperature expected in your area is -15°F (zone 5) then any plants rated zones 3-5 will survive the winter temperatures in your area.

 - If you live in very warm winter areas (zones 9-11) plants with zones 3-4 ratings are not recommended.
 The lack of freezing winter temperatures do not provide a time for winter dormancy (rest).